Xenyr/OpenVPNWrapper/README.md

 may [install](https://dotnet.microsoft.com/download/dotnet-framework/net48) it directly from Microsoft.

-Install the 64-bit-Version of OpenVPN if not done yet in order to connect to the NAS once the setup is done (https://openvpn.net/community-downloads/).
-Choose therefore the *Windows 64-bit MSI Installer*.
+Install OpenVPN if not done yet in order to connect to the NAS once the setup is done (https://openvpn.net/community-downloads/).
+Choose therefore the *Windows ...
+MSI Installer*.

 Place the entire OpenVPNWrapper folder at the location of your desire, preferably inside the start menu folder of the OpenVPN in Windows (e.g. as ```OpenVPNWrapper``` folder in